petrhasalik/prime-numbers/README.md

 ```bash
 $ grunt daemon:start
 ```
-_server then running on port 8080_
+_server is running on port :8080_
-Proxy this with for e.g. Nginx or access directly
+You need to set-up a proxy with for e.g. Nginx or access the app directly from your web browser

 ## Stop deamon